powdr-labs/powdr/book/src/hello_world.md

 ```

 > Note that CLI proof verification works analogously for eSTARK, without the setup step and using the Goldilocks field instead of Bn254.

+Another aspect that was omitted in this example is the fact that this proof
+uses a Poseidon transcript and cannot be verified in a cheap way on Ethereum,
+even though we can verify it efficiently via powdr.
+There are two ways to enable verification on Ethereum:

+1. Use a different transcript when generating this proof.
+See section
+   [Hello World on Ethereum](./hello_world_ethereum.md) for the same example targeting EVM verification.
+2. Use proof aggregation to compress the proof we just generated using a
+   circuit that can be verified on Ethereum.
+See section
+   [Hello World on Ethereum via proof aggregation](./hello_world_ethereum_aggregation.md) to learn how to do that.